-- use successful bottom-up actions as models and commit the state to scale them up, introducing more services and opportunities for favela dwellers - work with favela organisations in designing and implementing social policies; do not expect them to compensate for the absence of the state and other services - commit the private sector to understand the economy of the favela and consider the ethics of bringing business to socially excluded territories.
+- Use successful bottom-up actions as models and commit the State to scale them up, introducing more services and opportunities for favela-dwellers. - Work with favela organisations in designing and implementing social policies; do not expect them to compensate for the absence of the State and other services. - Commit the private sector to understand the economy of the favela and consider the ethics of bringing business to socially excluded territories.

-Personal trajectories are mobile and can be changed by an ethics of care; people can and do change their lives.
+Underground sociabilities are mobile and can be transformed by an ethics of care; people can and do change their lives.

-- provide platforms to aid young people to escape from fixed territories and open up the potential for new identities - develop narratives that convey positive potential futures - recognise that no identity is 'pure' and homogenous: there are multiple layers of identification in all human beings as there are multiple identities in different territories and institutions across the city.
+- Provide platforms to aid young people to escape from fixed territories and open up the potential for new identities. - Develop narratives that convey positive futures, dreams and aspirations. - Invest in research that documents the perceptions and thinking of excluded youth, their role models, their projects and hopes. - Recognise that no identity is 'pure' and homogenous: there are multiple layers of identification in all human beings as there are multiple identities in different territories and institutions across the city.

 7.4.
-A FINAL WORD...
+A Final Word...

-AfroReggae and CUFA are seen as organisations typical of Rio de Janeiro.
-They share and express the culture of the Carioca and in particular the wav embraces edges and off-centre experiences, bringing what is marginal to the centre of their identity.
-They treat conflict and tension as productive forces and are clearly inspired by movements such as Tropicália and Antropofagia, which undermine logics of exclusion by destabilising the ideal of purity and advocating that everyone is a blend of some kind.
+AfroReggae and CUFA are organisations typical of Rio de Janeiro.
+They share and express the culture of the carioca and in particular the way it embraces edges and off-centre experiences, bringing what is marginal to the centre of its identity.
+They treat conflict and tension as productive forces.
+They are clearly inspired by movements such as Tropicalia and Antropofagia, which undermine logics of exclusion by destabilising the ideal of purity and advocating that everyone is a blend of some kind.
 Brazilian miscegenation differs from multiculturalism in its tendency to amalgamate different sources and traditions and fuse together peoples who forged a way to produce unity in diversity.

 One of the most important lessons of this research is that the generative potential of bottom-up movements such as AfroReggae and CUFA derives from the culture, identity and wisdom of the communities they are part of and represent.
-Brazilian social capital and capacity for innovative social technologies are not tools produced by technocrats but a set of skills and resources forged in the crossings and collaboration that new social movements solidarities forged by people who must live a difficult life, face poverty and violence and yet remain staunchly hopeful and optimistic about their communities and their future.
-That the state is prepared to listen to these experiences and learn from them is a good indicator of the winds of change that are transforming Brazil into a new global player.
+Brazilian social capital and capacity for innovative social technologies are not tools produced by technocrats or specialists alone, but a set of skills and resources forged in the crossings and collaboration that new social movements engender in the democratic public sphere.
+It draws its efficacy from the situated wisdom and social solidarities forged by people who must live a difficult life, face poverty and violence and yet remain staunchly hopeful and optimistic about their communities and their future.
+That the State is prepared to listen to these experiences and learn from them is a good indicator of the winds of change that are transforming Brazil into a new global player.
 Facing its social debt and confronting without concessions the still heavy residuals of centuries of inequality and exclusion are essential tasks for moving the country into a fully new position.

-AfroReggae and CUFA emerged in Rio de Janeiro; they are quintessentially Cariocas, and yet, what they are and what they do travels far beyond Rio.
+AfroReggae and CUFA emerged in Rio de Janeiro; they are quintessentially cariocas, and yet, what they are and what they do travels far beyond Rio.
 They are inspiring others throughout Brazil, in Europe and in countries as remote as China and India; their unique characteristic however is to be very close to home.
 The central tool they use to change the favelas and the city is to sing about their territory, to speak with a forceful voice to tell their story.
-Sing your village, suggested Tolstoy, and you will sing to the world: this is true for literature, it is true for music and it is true for cities.
-AfroReggae and CUFA tell the story of the
+"Sing your village", suggested Tolstoy, "and you will sing to the world": this is true for literature, it is true for music and it is true for cities.
+AfroReggae and CUFA tell the story of the favelas and in so doing they talk to the world.